-While not significant to us to date, the disruptions in the capital and credit markets may result in increased borrowing costs associated with our short-term and long-term debt.
-Assumptions (none of which can be assured) which underlie management's beliefs, include the following:
+Disruptions in the capital and credit markets may result in increased borrowing costs associated with our short-term and long-term debt.
+Assumptions (none of which can be assured) that underlie management's beliefs include the following:

 - the demand for advertising within the broadcasting industry and economic conditions in general will not deteriorate further in any material respect; - we will continue to successfully implement our business strategy; and - we will not incur any material unforeseen liabilities, including but not limited to taxes, environmental liabilities, regulatory matters and legal judgments.